Please also refer to our Terms of Service.

 Not a HIPAA-covered entity.
 No PHI.

-In this contexts, information that we collect is not considered PHI (Protected Health Information) since PHI refers not to the type of information but to whether it is held by an entity covered by the HIPAA law.
+In this context, information that we collect is not considered PHI (Protected Health Information) since PHI refers not to the type of information but to whether it is held by an entity covered by the HIPAA law.

 (To help understand this: Your friends may know that you have a diagnosis, or you may share that information in a Meetup, but neither Meetup, Inc. nor your friends are placed under Federal control suddenly because they have that information.
 In contrast, your doctor who generated that diagnosis is.)